Springleaf in Ormond Beach

 Buyer-Leaning Market (limited data)

 Springleaf is currently a buyer-leaning market (limited data).
-Limited supply, a median asking price of $295,000, and homes go under contract in about 118 days.
+Limited supply, a median asking price of n/a.

 n/a